yewstack/yew/website/docs/concepts/suspense.md

 ```

 In the above example, the `use_user` hook will suspend the component
-rendering while the user is loading and a `Loading...` placeholder will
+rendering while user information is loading and a `Loading...` placeholder will
 be shown until `user` is loaded.

 To define a hook that suspends a component rendering, it needs to return